Restricted Substance List (RSL)

 Download RSL 19 [excel]

-AAFA also offers translated versions in Vietnamese/Tieng Viet or Mandarin
+AAFA also offers translated versions in Spanish, Vietnamese/Tieng Viet, and Mandarin.

 AAFA gratefully acknowledges the support and contribution of the past and present members of the RSL Task Force in developing this resource.
 The current members of the RSL Task Force are listed below.

 Andre Leroy, CTC Asia Ltd.

 Matt Nudell, Bureau Veritas Consumer Products